Evgeniypd95/calorie-tracker/README.md

 **Can I track water or supplements?**
 Currently, the app focuses on meals and food.
 You can include beverages in your meal descriptions (e.g., "coffee with milk and sugar"), but there's no separate tracker for water or supplements.

+**Does barcode scanning work for all products?**
+Barcode scanning works best with packaged foods that have UPC or EAN barcodes.
+The app searches multiple free databases (Open Food Facts International + 6 regional databases, plus optional FatSecret and Edamam) to find nutritional information.
+With over 2 million products in Open Food Facts alone, most grocery products worldwide are covered.
+Some local or specialty items may not be in the databases - if a product isn't found, you can still enter it manually.

+**Is barcode scanning free?**
+Yes, 100% FREE!
+The primary databases (Open Food Facts International and all regional variants) are completely free and require zero API keys or configuration.
+The app works out of the box.
+For even more coverage, you can optionally add free API keys for FatSecret (free tier) or Edamam (10,000 calls/month free).

+**Why doesn't barcode scanning work for fresh produce?**
+Fresh fruits, vegetables, meats, and unpackaged items typically don't have barcodes.
+For these items, use voice input, photo scanning, or type them manually.
+Barcode scanning is designed for packaged/processed foods with product barcodes.

 **How do I change my password or email?**
 Account management features are coming soon.
 For now, if you need to change account details, please contact support.